curl/curl/tests/FILEFORMAT.md

 - `%SMTP6PORT` - IPv6 port number of the SMTP server
 - `%SMTPPORT` - Port number of the SMTP server
 - `%SOCKSPORT` - Port number of the SOCKS4/5 server
+- `%SOCKSUNIXPATH` - Path to the Unix socket of the SOCKS server
 - `%SRCDIR` - Full path to the source dir
+- `%SSH_PWD` - Current directory friendly for the SSH server
 - `%SSHPORT` - Port number of the SCP/SFTP server
 - `%SSHSRVMD5` - MD5 of SSH server's public key
 - `%SSHSRVSHA256` - SHA256 of SSH server's public key
-- `%SSH_PWD` - Current directory friendly for the SSH server
+- `%TELNETPORT` - Port number of the telnet server
 - `%TESTNUMBER` - Number of the test case
 - `%TFTP6PORT` - IPv6 port number of the TFTP server
 - `%TFTPPORT` - Port number of the TFTP server
 - `%USER` - Login ID of the user running the test
+- `%VERNUM` - the version number of the tested curl (without -DEV)
 - `%VERSION` - the full version number of the tested curl
-- `%VERNUM` - the version number of the tested curl (without -DEV)

 # `<testcase>`